techsoft3d/Model_Break_Views/README.md

 # Model Break Views Sample
-This sample demonstrates usage of the ModelBreakManager library which enables the creation of model break views in a HOOPS Communicator web viewer.
+This sample demonstrates usage of the ModelBreakManager library which enables the creation of model break views in a HOOPS Visualize (formerly HOOPS Communicator) web viewer.
 Please see `./break_views/README.md` for details.

 ### Setup